-Identified Community Health Need - Access to Health Care Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments assistance options.
+Identified Community Health Need - Access to Health Care Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments 2.
+Provide payment options, education and support to vulnerable, uninsured, underinsured, and patients admitted to hospital facilities with an inability to pay their financial responsibility after health insurance. a.
+Provide the Maximum Out of Pocket Program to patients who express an inability to pay their financial responsibility after health insurance.
+Ongoing All Revenue Cycle Staff Financial Assistance Provide education on patient access services assistance options.
 At Sharp, patients use PointCare's simple online questionnaire to generate personalized coverage options that are filed in their account for future reference and accessibility.
 The results of the questionnaire enable Sharp staff to have an informed and supportive discussion with the patient about health care coverage and empower them with options.
 PointCare also directs patients to the Covered California website for health coverage or Medi-Cal enrollment as Presumptively Eligible and/or full scope benefits.
 The tool interfaces patient screening information in the GE record.
-2. Provide payment options, education and support to vulnerable, uninsured, underinsured, and patients admitted to hospital facilities with an inability to pay their financial responsibility after health insurance. a.
-Provide the Maximum Out of Pocket Program to patients who express an inability to pay their financial responsibility after health insurance.
-Ongoing All Revenue Cycle Staff Financial Assistance Education In YTD FY 2022, the Maximum Out of Pocket Program made a total of \$325,000 in adjustments to patient bills.
+In YTD FY 2022, the Maximum Out of Pocket Program made a total of \$325,000 in adjustments to patient bills.
 In FY 2021, this figure totaled more than \$640,000.
 The significant change in volume is a result of the COVID-19 pandemic and a decline in scheduled services.
 Background: The Maximum Out of Pocket Program was launched in October 2014.
 Sharp assists underinsured and vulnerable individuals unable to meet their financial responsibility after health insurance.
 Through the program, team members meet with patients at all Sharp hospitals to help them better understand their health insurance benefits and how to access care during their hospital stay, as well as provide payment options. b.
-Provide a Public Resource Specialist for uninsured and underinsured patients, to offer support patients needing advanced guidance on available funding options.
-Ongoing Patient Financial Services (system-level) Public Resource Specialists Financial assistance Education Prior to the COVID-19 pandemic, Public Resource Specialists performed field calls (home visits) to patients who require assistance with completing the coverage application process after leaving the hospital.
-Field calls were paused due to COVID-19 public health and safety restrictions, and have recently been transformed to telehealth (virtual) calls.
+Provide a Public Resource Specialist for uninsured and Ongoing Patient Access Services Financial assistance Prior to the COVID-19 pandemic, Public Resource Specialists performed field calls (home visits) to patients who require assistance with completing underinsured patients, to offer (system-level) the coverage application process after leaving the hospital.
+Field calls were support patients needing Provide paused due to COVID-19 public health and safety restrictions, and have advanced guidance on available Public Resource education on recently been transformed to telehealth (virtual) calls. funding options.
+Specialists